liminalfield/create-max-project/README.md

 Each project is scaffolded under a new top-level folder using your chosen project name (e.g., `my-max-thing/`).

+If you choose to initialize Git during setup, the project will also include:

+- `.gitignore` – pre-filled with standard entries for JS/TS, Max projects, and IDEs (e.g., `node_modules`, `dist`, `.idea`, `.vscode`, `.env`, etc.)
+- `.gitattributes` – enforces consistent line endings and text treatment across platforms, especially useful for Max patchers and scripting files.

 ---

 ### 1. `typescript-lib-only`